hardspoon/better-agents/PROJECT_SUMMARY.md

-# Superagents Project Summary
+# Better Agents Project Summary

 ## Overview

-Superagents is a TypeScript CLI tool that helps developers kickstart production-ready AI agent projects with LangWatch best practices baked in.
+Better Agents is a TypeScript CLI tool that helps developers kickstart production-ready AI agent projects with LangWatch best practices baked in.

 ## What Was Built